JustinDavis7/my-code-playground/Demos/Simple C# WPF Application/README.md

 &ensp;&ensp;This tutorial is to become more familiar with data binding.
 Binding is always something that seemed to be problematic for me with MVC projects, so more experience can't hurt.
 With this project, I'm back to Microsoft for another text based tutorial.This one is available via this link: https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2010/dd434207(v=vs.100)

 &ensp;&ensp;This one has me creating a Student class, and StudentList collection, and is tracking enrollment of the students.
 I didn't realize it at first, but this one is in Visual Basic, which I've never used or seen before.
 It looks familar enough, so we will see how this goes.

+### AFTER THOUGHTS
+&ensp;&ensp;Ok so this was a waste of time.
+It's not as much a tutorial as, copy and paste to see it happen.
+I was hoping it would actually have some more info or tips, but there's almost nothing to this.
+The previous two Microsoft tutorials were much better... this is dissapointing.